CookieUzen/web-notes/_docs/physics/unit 1.md

 ### Physical Quantities

-All measurements are made of the *seven* basic quantities, or SI base units.
+All measurements are made of the *seven* basic quantities, or `SI Base Units`.
 The table shows their quantities and their units.

 |      Quantity       |    SI Unit    | Symbol |